Geulah Cohen: Political career

 In 1972, Cohen joined Menachem Begin's Herut party, which was then part of the Gahal alliance.
 She was elected to the Knesset the following year, by which time Gahal had merged into Likud.
 She was re-elected in 1977.

 As an opponent of the Camp David Accords and the return of Sinai Peninsula to Egypt, Cohen was thrown out of the Knesset during Begin's presentation of the agreement.
 In 1979, Cohen and Moshe Shamir left Likud to establish a new far-right party, initially called Banai, later Tehiya-Bnai, and then Tehiya.
 The new party was a strong supporter of Gush Emunim and included prominent members from Israeli settlements in the West Bank and Gaza such as Hanan Porat and Elyakim Haetzni.

 Cohen retained her seat in the 1981 elections, and Tehiya joined Begin's coalition government.
 She was re-elected in 1984 and 1988.
 In June 1990, following a coalition crisis, she was appointed to the cabinet as Deputy Minister of Science and Technology.

 Cohen lost her seat in the 1992 elections.
 That year, she rejoined Likud and remained active in right-wing politics.
 Her son, Tzachi Hanegbi, is a former Knesset member for the Likud.

-Views and opinions
+Political ideology and positions

 Cohen opposed territorial concessions.
 She was a vocal critic of the Camp David Accords in 1978 and of Israel's unilateral disengagement plan from Gaza in 2005.
 She described herself as a "woman of violence" in the pursuit of political ends.